kylejablonski/MaskCreator/article.md

 ### Component State

 As a user interacts with your application, they will perform functions such as creating, updating, accessing or removing content.
-These types of actions should yeild well defined interactions with your application through the user interface (UI) components.
+These types of actions should yield well defined interactions with your application through the user interface (UI) components.
 For example, when a user wants to create something in your application it is important that they fill out all required fields before proceeding.
 If they don't the user should not be allowed to proceed and the UI should prevent it.
 This interaction with your application is address through component state.

+Okay great, so now you know about state but how does this apply to the mask creator app?
+It is time to find out.

+## Creating the Mask Builder

+You should already have the app up and running from the previous sections but if not re-run the `flutter run` command in the terminal and you will again see a screen with a some text and a + floating action button.

+Open the main.dart file

 ## View State
 scoped_model